 - Black Comedy Rape: Dr. Stanway in "A Tale of Two Dentists", who set up a bogus dental practice for the purpose of molesting patients.

-- Culture Clash: Happens in a third season episode when Bob tries to get a driver's license in Canada.
+- Culture Clash: Happens in the season three episode "Driving Bob", when Bob tries to get a driver's license in Canada.

 - Depraved Dentist: Averted with Bob who is a Nice Guy.
 Played straight with Dr. Stanway.